What is Restorative Justice?

 The origins of Restorative Justice

-Though the term Restorative Justice was coined in the 1970s, the approach has its roots in indigenous practices reaching much further back in time.
-Howard Zehr, who played a significant role in formalising and popularising the modern approach, credits his understanding of this work to the Maori people of New Zealand.
+Howard Zehr, who played a significant role in formalising and popularising the modern approach, credits his understanding of this work to the Māori people of New Zealand.
 Restorative responses to harm, such as peacemaking circles, are also embedded in the practices of indigenous communities across Africa, America and Australia.
+These traditions share a focus on interconnectedness and grounding their approach to justice in the understanding that punishment of individuals harms the wider community.

 Resources to find out more

-Listen to our podcast, Restorative Talks with Why me?
+Listen to our podcast, Restorative Talks with Why me?.

 Download the PDF version of the leaflet above.